James Zagel

-James Block Zagel (born March 4, 1941) is an inactive Senior United States district judge of the United States District Court for the Northern District of Illinois and a novelist.
+James Block Zagel (March 4, 1941 – July 15, 2023) was an American judge and attorney.
+After a stint as a prosecutor, he became a United States district judge of the United States District Court for the Northern District of Illinois in 1987, assuming senior status in 2016.
+He presided over numerous high-profile trials, including those of several members of the Chicago Outfit and the corruption trial of former Governor of Illinois Rod Blagojevich.
+Zagel also sat on the United States Foreign Intelligence Surveillance Court from 2008 to 2015.

 Early life and education

-Born in Chicago, Illinois, to Jewish parents, Zagel is the son of Samuel S. Zagel (1905–1999), a native of Warsaw, Poland who had immigrated to Chicago in 1915, and Ethel Samuels Zagel (1911–1986).
+Zagel was born to Jewish parents in Chicago on March 4, 1941.
+He was the son of Samuel S. Zagel, a native of Warsaw, Poland who had immigrated to Chicago in 1915, and Ethel Samuels Zagel.
 Zagel earned a Bachelor of Arts degree from the University of Chicago in 1962 and a Master of Arts degree from the University of Chicago in the same year.
 He then earned a Juris Doctor from Harvard Law School in 1965.

 Professional career

-Zagel began his career as an assistant state's attorney in Cook County, Illinois, from 1965 until 1969.
+Zagel began his career as an assistant state's attorney in Cook County, Illinois, from 1965 until 1969, where he helped compile the case against mass murderer Richard Speck.
 He then served as an assistant attorney general for the State of Illinois from 1969 until 1977.
 Concurrent to the job as assistant attorney general, Zagel ran the Criminal Justice Division in the attorney general's office from 1970 until 1977, and he also served as chief prosecuting attorney for the Illinois Judicial Inquiry Board from 1973 until 1975.
 In 1977, Zagel became executive director of the Illinois Law Enforcement Commission, a post he held until 1979.
 From 1979 until 1980, Zagel was the director of the Illinois Department of Revenue.
 From 1980 until joining the federal bench in 1987, Zagel was the director of the Illinois State Police.

 Federal judicial service

-Judicial appointments

 Zagel was a finalist for a federal judgeship in 1985, but was not chosen.
 On February 2, 1987, President Reagan nominated Zagel to be a judge on the United States District Court for the Northern District of Illinois.
-The United States Senate confirmed Zagel on April 21, 1987 and he received his commission on April 22, 1987.
+The United States Senate confirmed Zagel on April 21, 1987, and he received his commission on April 22, 1987.
 He took senior status on October 21, 2016.
 From 2008 to 2015, Zagel served a seven-year term on the FISA Court.

 Trial history

-Zagel has presided over many high-profile trials, including: